 Both decided to move from the city to the mountains in 2014 to start church planting work in that area.

 WAYS TO SUPPORT

-Selvin by making a financial donation using your credit or debit card.
+Selvin by making a financial donation using a Credit Card or by Direct Debit (ACH).

 Learn more about where this ministry happens

 Among poor but passionate people, family connections and festive occasions bring joy to life

 Aside from the popular tourist spots of the Bay Islands and the Mayan ruins of Copán, the pristine Caribbean beauty of Honduras remains little known to international visitors.